Liquid chromatography–mass spectrometry: Interfaces

 The interface between a liquid phase technique (HPLC) with a continuously flowing eluate, and a gas phase technique carried out in a vacuum was difficult for a long time.
 The advent of electrospray ionization changed this.
 Currently, the most common LC–MS interfaces are electrospray ionization (ESI), atmospheric pressure chemical ionization (APCI), and atmospheric pressure photo-ionization (APPI).
 These are newer MS ion sources that facilitate the transition from a high pressure environment (HPLC) to high vacuum conditions needed at the MS analyzer.
 Although these interfaces are described individually, they can also be commercially available as dual ESI/APCI, ESI/APPI, or APCI/APPI ion sources.
-Various deposition and drying techniques were used in the past (e.g., moving belts) but the most common of these was the off-line MALDI deposition.
-A new approach still under development called direct-EI LC–MS interface, couples a nano HPLC system and an electron ionization equipped mass spectrometer.
+Various deposition and drying techniques, including moving belts, were used in the past, but the most common of these was the off-line MALDI deposition.
+A new approach still under development, called direct-EI LC–MS interface, couples a nano HPLC system and an electron ionization equipped mass spectrometer.